JoeyCRTecher/todo/README.md

 2. Select the task you want to delete
 3. Review the task details
 4. Click "Delete Task" to confirm

+### Searching Tasks
+1. Go to "Search Tasks" in the sidebar
+2. Enter your search term in the text field
+3. Choose what to search by:
+   - **All**: Search in topic, description, and status
+   - **Topic**: Search only in task topics
+   - **Description**: Search only in task descriptions
+   - **Status**: Search only in task status
+4. Click "Search" to find matching tasks
+5. View search results with statistics

 ## Priority Scoring System